valstro/markdown-rules-mcp/README.md

   - the order should be either:
     - `topologically sorted (post-order traversal)` - where the docs are sorted by their dependencies and by their type (always, related, auto, agent). dependents should be listed before their parents.
     - `topologically sorted (pre-order traversal)` - where the docs are sorted by their dependencies and by their type (always, related, auto, agent). parents should be listed before their dependents.

+## Rules for sorting.

+### Basic rules

+The natural order of the items is:
+  - `always` items sorted alphabetically.
+  - `auto` items sorted alphabetically.
+  - `agent` items sorted alphabetically.
+  - `manual` items sorted alphabetically.

+Because related items are items that are linked to from other items, they should be treated differently.
+If HOIST_CONTEXT is true, then related items should be displayed BEFORE the first item that links to them.
+Otherwise, related items should be displayed AFTER the first item that links to them.